dperrymorrow/re-bars/README.md

 # ReBars built in helpers

-ReBars comes with a few very powerfull helpers.
+ReBars comes with a few very powerful helpers.
 Of course you can add your own to any component, or at the application level just as you would with any Handlebars application.

 ## The {{#watch}} helper